-If President Donald Trump’s previous Supreme Court nominee Neil Gorsuch is any indication, his latest pick of Brett Kavanaugh will do the civil rights community no favors, many lamented after Monday night’s announcement of the president’s high court nominee.
+If President Donald Trump’s last Supreme Court nominee, Neil Gorsuch, offers any indication, his latest selection in Brett Kavanaugh will provide little or no benefits to the civil rights community, says National Urban League President Marc Morial following the announcement of the president’s high court nominee.

-Marc Morial, president of the National Urban League, was among those calling on the Senate to reject Kavanaugh, 53, who currently serves as a judge on the U.S. Court of Appeals for the District of Columbia Circuit.
+Morial does not stand in isolation, as many others have echoed his assessment, calling on the U.S. Senate to reject Kavanaugh, 53, who currently serves as a judge on the U.S. Court of Appeals for the District of Columbia Circuit.

-In one opinion, Kavanaugh did write that the government has “permissible interests in favoring fetal life, protecting the best interests of a minor, and refraining from facilitating abortion.”
+In one opinion, Kavanaugh wrote that the government has “permissible interests in favoring fetal life, protecting the best interests of a minor and refraining from facilitating abortion.”

-The U.S. Supreme Court is the final stop for justice in America, as its rulings affect all citizens because every state must follow its decisions.
+In America, the U.S. Supreme Court remains the final stop for justice in that it conveys the final word with its rulings affecting the entire nation and her citizens because every state must follow the decisions of the Court.

 “Brett Kavanaugh is here for a reason.
-He believes presidents should be exempt from criminal prosecution and investigation while in office,” Steyer said, noting Kavanaugh’s previous opinions about the presidency and his opposition to prosecuting a sitting president.
+He believes presidents should be exempt from criminal prosecution and investigation while in office,” Steyer said, noting several of Kavanaugh’s previous opinions.

 “The Senate is the only check on the Supreme Court.
 It does not have to rubber-stamp the president’s pick,” Steyer said.

 Kavanaugh’s track record shows he’s comfortable using his position to further the agenda of fringe-right groups who back him, according to Steyer.

 The Georgetown-educated jurist who also teaches at Harvard Law School, earlier surmised that both the Consumer Financial Protection Bureau and the District’s ban on semi-automatic rifles to be unconstitutional.
 He’s also attempted to roll back President Obama’s greenhouse gas regulations.